carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 It supports a wide range of raster and vector graphics formats including PNG, PostScript, EPS, PDF and SVG.

 Moreover, Matplotlib is the actual engine behind the plotting capabilities of Pandas, and other plotting libraries like [seaborn](https://seaborn.pydata.org/) and [plotnine](https://plotnine.org/).
 For example, when we call the `.plot()` methods on pandas data objects, Matplotlib is actually being used "backstage".

-The first thing Matplotlib suggests us to do is create our figure and our axes (or plots), using the `plt.subplots()` function.
+Our first step in the process is creating our figure and our axes (or plots), using the `plt.subplots()` function.

 ```python
 fig, axis = plt.subplots()